prior-knowledge/bayestime/class_overview.md

-# A class on Bayesian Statistics using Stan
+# An introduction to Bayesian statistical computing using Stan

-A list of topics for an 8 week course on Bayesian statistics that takes you from understanding probability to multilevel modeling in Stan.
+This course provides an 8-week journey from the basics of probability to being proficient in a modern Bayesian statistical workflow.
+Throughout the course students will complete cycles of the workflow, successively learning more about the bits and pieces.
+Lectures provide the intuition and theory underpinning a part of the process, and computer labs provide the opportunity to apply this newly acquired knowledge in a series of experiments and challenges.

 The main reference is _A Student's Guide to Bayesian Statistics_ by Ben Lambert.
 Below are links to additional book and course references, including links to freely available lectures on YouTube.

 ## Bayesian book references:
 1. _A Student's Guide to Bayesian Statistics_ by Ben Lambert.
 [Video Lectures](https://www.youtube.com/playlist?list=PLwJRxp3blEvZ8AKMXOy0fc0cqT61GsKCG) and [book website](https://ben-lambert.com/a-students-guide-to-bayesian-statistics/)